List of inactive United States Navy aircraft squadrons (VF): Pre-WWII: Squadrons established 1919 through 1941

 Began WWII as one of two USS Ranger (CV 4) fighting squadrons.
-Because USS Ranger was a smaller carrier and lacked storage space required for torpedoes of a Torpedo (VT) squadron it had two fighting squadrons designated VF-41 and VF-42 instead.
+Because USS Ranger was a smaller carrier and lacked storage space required for torpedoes of a torpedo (VT) squadron it initially had a second scouting squadron in place of the torpedo squadron but by March 1941 it had two fighting squadrons designated VF-41 and VF-42 instead.